boldbi/bold-bi-docs/docs/faq/how-to-integrate-bold-bi-dashboards-with-git.md

     ![tracked-changes-difference](/static/assets/faq/images/tracked-changes-difference.png)

-5. By working with a local Git repository, you'll get immediate benefits such as:
+5. By working with a local Git repository, you will receive immediate benefits such as:

     •	Backup and quick recovery of previous versions.